Cookies & Privacy.

 We collect personal information about you when you access our website, register to our mailing list, schedule a call with us and contact us.

 We collect this personal information from you either directly, such as when you register to our mailing list, schedule a call with us and contact us or indirectly, such as your browsing activity while on our website (see the section headed Cookie notice below).
+We may also collect personal information indirectly from third party databases where we are satisfied that we can verify the source of the data, and the lawful basis for its original collection and transfer to us.

-1. We may collect and process the following data about you: Information you give us.
-You may give us information about you by filling in forms on the Sites or by corresponding with us (for example, by e-mail or chat).
-This includes information you provide us when you subscribe to the mailing list, when you apply to join our network, when you schedule a call with us or when you make a general enquiry to us through the Sites.
+You may give us information about you by filling in forms on the Site or by corresponding with us (for example, by e-mail or chat).
+This includes information you provide us when you subscribe to the mailing list, when you apply to join our network, when you schedule a call with us or when you make a general enquiry to us through the Site.
 The information you give us may include your name, telephone number and email address and other personal information.

-1. Information we collect about you and your device.
+Information we collect about you and your device.

 • Technical information, including the type of device you use, a unique device identifier (for example, your device’s IMEI number), the type of browser you use; and

-1. If you contact us, we may keep a record of that correspondence and record what you say or do.
+• If you contact us, we may keep a record of that correspondence and record what you say or do.

 • We may record and keep track of conversations you have with us including phone calls, face-to-face meetings, letters, emails, live chats, video chats and any other kinds of communication.
 We may use these recordings to check your instructions to us, assess, analyse and improve our service, train our people, manage risk or to prevent and detect fraud and other crimes.
 We may also capture additional information about these interactions, e.g. telephone numbers that you call us from and information about the devices or software you use.